 The statement of financial position, also known as the balance sheet, lists the assets, liabilities and net assets of the co-ownership syndicate at a specific time.
 It is a picture of the financial situation at a given date compared to other statements that usually cover a full fiscal year.

 The statement of financial position shows assets on one hand and liabilities and net assets on the other.
 Assets are always equal to liabilities plus net assets.
 Everyone knows the famous quote "nothing is lost, nothing is created, everything is transformed".
 This principle is reflected in accounting.
 The statement of financial position is always balanced since the asset is financed either by the creditors (liabilities) or by the co-owners (the net assets).

-In co-ownership, it is necessary to use the fund basis of accounting, the Civil code of Quebec requiring at least the operating fund and the contingency fund.
+In co-ownership, it is necessary to use the fund basis of accounting, the Civil code of Quebec requiring at least the operating fund, the self-insurance fund and the contingency fund.
 Each fund is independent of the other and has its own statement of financial position that needs to be balanced.

 Assets are resources or goods that will be used or consumed in future years.
 Bank balances, accounts receivable, prepaid expenses, inventory, fixed assets and investments are assets.

 Assets are separated between the short and the long term depending on their ease of becoming cash.
 The most liquid assets are cash and short-term investments and are the first to be reported as current assets.
 Subsequently, the most liquid assets are usually accounts receivable.
 Short-term accounts receivable are expected to be cashed in the next fiscal year.
 If an account receivable has an encashment date of more than one year, it will be presented as long term.